JavaScript Data GridQuick Start

-First, load the AG Grid library and create a blank container element which will be used to contain the grid:
+Load the AG Grid library and create a blank container div:

 <html lang="en">